pH-JPEG/jpg-CD2-difficulties/README.md

 # jpg-CD2-difficulties
  Difficulties I have created for the game Deep Rock Galactic with the Custom Difficulty 2 (CD2) mod.
-CD2 is not public or completed yet.
+CD2 is in public beta and not completed yet.

 ## [Main Difficulties](https://github.com/pH-JPEG/jpg-CD2-difficulties/tree/main/Main%20Difficulties)
 These are the "high-effort" difficulties I've created, intended to be another way to enjoy a (mostly) 6x2-esque experience in modded DRG.
 The list will consist of CD1 difficulties ported over to CD2 and entirely new difficulties I have created with CD2.
 The list is chronological with newer difficulties by date of porting or creation will be on the bottom.